nebari-dev/nebari-demo/dashboard_examples/voila/README.md

 ## Deploy app on CDS Dashboards

+To deploy on Nebari with CDS Dashboards:

+1. Choose nebari-git-dashboard environment.
-To deploy on Nebari with CDS Dashboards, choose nebari-git-dashboard environment and point to  "dashboard_examples/voila/Conformal-Maps/example_voila.ipynb" in your jupyter tree.
-Choose "voia" as your framework.
+2. Point to  "dashboard_examples/voila/Conformal-Maps/example_voila.ipynb" in your jupyter tree.
+3. Choose "voia" as your framework.